 - 3-4 liters of mineral (per Climber) provided daily during the climb

 - Portable toilets for the trek with the tent for Kilimanjaro trek

-- Chief guide carries a Pulse Ox meter, used to take blood-oxygen level readings of clients twice a day
+- The chief guide carries a Pulse Ox meter, used to take blood-oxygen level readings of clients twice a day

 - Carbon Offset

 - Hotel accommodation includes storage facilities for excess luggage during hikes